 Configuration files for iC2-Micro Frequency Converters are available.
-MyDrive Esuite provides tools that support the entire lifecycle of the drive, from system design to service.
-MyDrive Esuite is available at https://suite.mydrive.danfoss.com/.
+MyDrive Suite provides tools that support the entire lifecycle of the drive, from system design to service.
+MyDrive savailable at https://suite.mydrive.danfoss.com/.

 Configurator

 The product configurator helps in the product selection.
 When the process has been completed, the product configurator provides a list of relevant documentation and accessories.